eltiffster/readingDocs/README.md

 Here are some tips for working with code or text editors such as [Notepad++](https://notepad-plus-plus.org/), [Sublime](https://www.sublimetext.com/), or [Atom](https://atom.io/).

 #### a.
 Word Wrap
 This is usually under the View dropdown menu in your text editor.
-Basically, all it does is shift words to a new line when it would otherwise continue past the window—similar to how Microsoft Word automatically jumps to a new line once you've reached the maximum width of your document.
-Even if you have word wrap enabled in a text editor, the code will still execute as if it were all written on the same line (this is very important in coding!).
+Basically, all it does is shift words to a new line when it would otherwise continue outside the window—this is similar to how Microsoft Word automatically jumps to a new line once you've reached the maximum width of your document.
+Even if you have word wrap enabled, the code will still execute as if it were all written on the same line (this is very important in coding!).

 #### b.
 Find and Replace: Cntrl + h
 This is especially helpful for renaming variables, which can happen if you discover that a name conflicts with something else in your code, or for other reasons.
 Many text editors have extra options such as matching case.